Transport and Delivery of Objects with a Soft Everting Robot: EXPERIMENTAL

 \subsubsection{Object transport through turns}

-A soft everting robot steers by buckling material on the inner surface while the outer surface remained in tension, curving the body toward the buckled side.
-This introduces wrinkles that distort the shape and size of the internal cross‑section, which could hinder payload movement.
-While most steering is \emph{Continuous}, produced by small distributed actuation along the entire length, \emph{Discrete} steering concentrates the bend at a single location and produces larger internal wrinkles.
-We focus on payload deployment around discrete bends as a worse case scenario.
+A soft everting robot steers by buckling material on the inner surface, curving the body toward the buckled side.
+This introduces wrinkles that distort the internal cross-section, hindering payload movement.
+While most steering is \emph{continuous}, produced by small distributed actuation \emph{discrete} steering concentrates the bend at a single location, resulting in larger internal wrinkles.
+We focus on payload delivery around discrete bends as a worst-case scenario for potential contact on the payload and stall or slip.

-Payloads of variable length and diameter were grown around increasing bend angles~\(\theta\), up to \(135^{\circ}\), until they could no longer successfully move (Figure~\ref{fig-bends}(A)).
-The tests were performed both with and without tail tension~\(T_t\).
-Walls on the inner and outer sides constrained the robot to a prescribed bend angle, and the tip was taped to a rigid bracket to prevent backward motion, mimicking a bend occurring mid‑deployment.
-The final successful angle and first failed angle were noted for each test.
-During testing, no effect of length was seen, so results (Figure~\ref{fig-bends}(B)) show successful angle range as a function of payload diameter.
-With \(T_t\), larger diameters consistently jammed at smaller angles.
-Eliminating tail tension markedly improved performance and all tested lengths and diameters passed through the maximum tested bend, \(\theta = 135^{\circ}\).
-When the tension is high, the tail is forced tightly against the inner wall of the bend, constricting the passage and causing interaction between payload and the wrinkled surface.
-This further highlights the benefit of servos in payload deployment.
+Payloads of varying length and diameter were grown around increasing bend angles (\(\theta\)) until they could no longer be grown (Fig.~\ref{fig-bends}(A)).
+Tests were performed with and without \(T_t\).Walls constrained the robot’s bend angle, and a rigid bracket taped to the tip prevented backward motion, mimicking a mid-delivery bend.
+The final successful and first failed angles were noted.
+Performance didn’t change with test lengths, so results show successful angle range as a function of \kj{\(D_{payload}\)} (Fig.~\ref{fig-bends}(B)).
+Larger \kj{\(D_{payload}\)} consistently contacted and jammed at smaller angles with \(T_t\)(i.e. higher \(T_{servo}\)).
+Eliminating \(T_t\) improved performance, and all tested lengths and diameters passed through the maximum bend angle, \(\theta = 135^{\circ}\).
+High \(T_t\) constricts the passage, causing interaction between payload and the wrinkled surface, as predicted in Fig.~\ref{fig-Bend-Analysis}.